 A pier footing foundation system consists of several re-bar reinforced concrete columns that are poured to set directly under each pier or block set of the home.
 These columns may or may not meet the frost-line depth for that location.

-One of the main differences between a manufactured home and site built home is the position of the piers used.
-Site built homes have stem walls on the outside, directly under the exterior walls.
-Manufactured homes have piers positioned under the home, under the chassis.
+Site-built homes have stem walls on the outside, directly under the exterior walls.
+Manufactured homes have piers positioned under the chassis.

-There are three main support area on a manufactured home: the frame or I-beam, the center-line, and the outside perimeter.
-Piers are made from steel or concrete.
+Piers are made of steel or concrete.
+There are three main support areas on a manufactured home: the frame or I-beam, the center line, and the outside perimeter.

-Perimeter piers are always specified by the manufacturer, as are the center-line piers.
-Piers must be centered under the I-beam and at the marriage line if the home is multi-section and the spacing of the piers must be carefully calculated by the installer.
+Perimeter piers must be centered under the I-beam and at the marriage line if the home is multi-section.
+The spacing of the piers must be carefully calculated by the installer.
 The block plan discussed earlier is used to determine this spacing.

 There are various rules regarding the different piers.
 Clearance, pier height, single vs double stacked blocks, shims, and many more guidelines must be followed.
 The homeowner should research to know the specific rules for the home type and the location.